International Conference on Blended Development Finance and the New Industrial Policy

-Jointly organised by the Centre for Finance and Development, the CDC Group, and the Center for Global Development
+Jointly organised by the Center for Global Development, CDC Group, and the Centre for Finance and Development

-The conference, jointly organised by Center for Global Development (CGD), the CDC Group (CDC) and the Centre for Finance and Development (CFD) at the Graduate Institute Geneva, is expected to launch needed research, generate productive debate, and foster long-term collaboration across the political and professional spectra.
+The International Conference on Blended Development Finance and the New Industrial Policy, jointly organised by Center for Global Development, CDC Group and the Centre for Finance and Development at the Graduate Institute Geneva, is expected to launch needed research, generate productive debate, and foster long-term collaboration across the political and professional spectra.

 There are a lot of issues to be tackled to get the private/public financing synergy to succeed.
 We will discuss the design of financial instruments for blending and how financing can be structured to maximize the development leverage of foreign and domestic funds.
 We will look for tools that assess whether public blended funds are in fact scaling up, not substituting for, private investment.
 And we will look for measurement methods to assess the development impact of the investments, both prospectively and retrospectively.